opeykin/travel-history/README.md

 # Generate your travel history
-Processes your Google location history to turn it country enter/leave log
+Processes your Google location history to turn it into country enter/leave log